-Savory smoky and sweet perfectly smoked pork tenderloin with a beautiful bbq appearance.
-The leftovers (if you have any) are even better the next day.
+Savory, smoky and sweet, perfectly smoked pork tenderloin with a beautiful BBQ appearance.
+And the leftovers (if you have any) are even better the next day.

-One of the first things I ever smoked, in fact, the first thing I ever smoked was a pork tenderloin.
-I smoked it in a Masterbuilt Electric Smoker that I had received as a birthday gift.
+One of the first things I ever smoked, in fact the first thing I ever smoked, was a pork tenderloin.
 It came out perfect on the first try and I was instantly hooked.
 The great news is that yours is going to come out just as perfect by following this simple recipe.

-The brine is key for smoking low-fat proteins like pork tenderloin to add flavor and keep them super juicy.
-When you smoke a fattier piece of meat, like a pork butt or a brisket; they already have tons of flavor and moisture from the fat, so a simple dry rub will do the trick.
+A brine is key for smoking low-fat proteins like pork tenderloin, to add flavor and keep them super juicy.
+When you smoke a fattier piece of meat, like a pork butt or a brisket, they already have tons of flavor and moisture from the fat, so a simple dry rub will do the trick.
 But for this lean pork, the brine is key.

 Pork tenderloins are really accessible and affordable.
 Most grocery stores carry them, but the best deal is at Costco, where you can get a 2 pack with a total of 4 pork tenderloins for about $12.
 This can feed around 16 people.

-Pork loins are usually used for roasts or being cut into steaks or are great as smoked pork loin; pork tenderloins are much smaller and more tender so they are best when cooked more quickly on a hot grill, in a skillet or in this case, quickly smoked.
+Pork loins are usually used for roasts, being cut into steaks or are great as smoked pork loin; pork tenderloins are much smaller and more tender so they are best when cooked more quickly on a hot grill, in a skillet or in this case, quickly smoked.

 When it comes down to it, pork tenderloin is almost always a better choice unless you need to feed a huge crowd.
 You should really never substitute pork loin for pork tenderloin.